By Kenan Behzat Sharpe |

 Depression and the desire to escape it create the conditions under which fantasy as a genre is produced and consumed.
 The Magicians enacts a form of generic meta-reflection insofar as the protagonist is himself a depressed and world-weary reader of fantasy narratives.
 Even though Grossman’s—and, by extension, Quentin’s—diagnosis of the world as “mundane, dull, and devoid of adventure” is dehistoricized and vague, it is implicitly collective: it describes the world we all share.

-And yet if depression is a social problem, then its true supersession can also only be social.
+And yet if depression is a social problem, then its true supersession should only be social.
 Quentin is the only character who finds salvation (temporarily at least) through his initiation into magic.
 Alice sees it as a means to finding a family member who mysteriously disappeared.
 Penny, who is ‘gifted’ with the ability to hear other people’s thoughts, experiences magic as a curse.
-Only for Quentin is magic a respite from a depressed and depressing society—and so the origins of his depression are, in the end, re-contained within a purely personal pathology.
+For Quentin alone is magic a respite from a depressed and depressing society—and so the origins of his depression are, in the end, re-contained within a purely personal pathology.
 In Capitalist Realism Mark Fisher discusses the high levels of depression endemic to overdeveloped, capitalist societies and argues against individualizing mental health issues:

 “[P]athologization already forecloses any possibility of politicization.
 By privatizing these problems—treating them as if they were caused only by chemical imbalances in the individual’s neurology and/or by their family background—any question of social systemic causation is ruled out.”